Home Alarm Service

 Who may benefit?

 Anyone, of any age, can benefit from having a home alarm installed.
 Whether you live alone, with family or with a partner, an alarm call can provide peace of mind, security, reassurance and independence.

-In order to have a home alarm installed you should have a working telephone socket with an electrical outlet close by.
-The alarm consists of a small piece of equipment that attaches to your telephone line and electrical socket and a portable radio trigger.
-The trigger can be worn as a pendant on a neck cord, or on a wrist strap, according to preference.
+Our new digital home alarm systems can connect via ethernet to your digital telephone line or wirelessly using 4G/3G/2G technology.
+The alarm consists of a portable radio trigger and a small piece of equipment with an electrical socket.
+The trigger can be worn as a pendant on a neck cord, or on a wrist strap, whichever is your preference.

 People with severe physical disabilities are not excluded from having the home alarm service.
-A special adaptation to the trigger that needs only the lightest touch to activate it can be fitted.
+A special adaptation can be added to the trigger that needs only the lightest touch to activate the trigger.
 It is possible to connect the home alarm directly to an environmental control system for people whose movement is exceedingly limited.

 If the caller is within hearing distance of the alarm she or he will be able to talk to the operator and explain what is required.
 However, even if the caller is not able to hear or speak to the operator, action will still be taken to ensure that the caller is safe and well.
 The action taken under these circumstances will be agreed with each customer at the time the alarm is installed.

 If you are interested in having a home alarm installed the housing support advisor can provide you with a free demonstration without any obligation.
 Please contact the Home Alarm Service to arrange a convenient time, request a Home alarm demonstration or download the Home Alarms Leaflet.
 The appointment usually lasts for an hour.

 The Home Alarm Service costs £77.00 per quarter (plus VAT if applicable).